Mulatto Haitians: History

-The Oath of the Ancestors, a painting by mixed-race French artist Guillaume Guillon-Lethière, symbolizes the union of Haiti's mulatto and black populations through a meeting between Alexandre Pétion and Jean-Jacques Dessalines.
+The Oath of the Ancestors, a painting by mixed-race French artist Guillaume Guillon-Lethière, symbolizes the union of Haiti's Mulatto and Black populations through a meeting between Alexandre Pétion and Jean-Jacques Dessalines.

-Mulatto people in Haiti, who were definitionally Saint-Domingue Creoles due to their birth on the island of Hispaniola, first arose from the rape of female black slaves by their white, French enslavers in Saint-Domingue in the second half of the 17th century.
+Mulatto people in Haiti, who were definitionally Saint-Domingue Creoles due to their birth on the island of Hispaniola, first arose when white French slavers raped enslaved Black women in Saint-Domingue in the second half of the 17th century.
 Many were freed by their fathers at birth, while others bought their freedom.
-At the time of the Haitian Revolution, identification as mulatto was often synonymous with the class of gens de couleur libres lit. 'free people of color'.
-When free, mulattoes occupied a privileged position relative to the enslaved, black majority.
-They often worked as artisans, plantation managers, and soldiers, and tended to be educated and literate.
+At the time of the Haitian Revolution, identification as Mulatto was often synonymous with the class of gens de couleur libres (lit. 'free people of color').
+When free, Mulattoes occupied a privileged position relative to the enslaved Black majority.
+In the French territory's racial hierarchies, lighter skin was positioned above Black skin, and Mulattoes were thus viewed as more virtuous than Black people.
+Mulattoes often worked as artisans, plantation managers, and soldiers, and tended to be at least minimally educated and literate.
+Some Mulatto Creoles, including some of the most notable figures in early Haitian history, were sent to France to study or perform apprenticeships.
 An important forerunner to the outbreak of the Haitian Revolution was the abortive rebellion of Vincent Ogé, who was executed after demanding the right to a vote for gens de coleur in 1790.
-Deep fissures existed between mulattoes and black slaves, and the groups clashed in the first decade of the Haitian Revolution.
-However, many mulattoes, including notable figures such as Alexandre Pétion, André Rigaud, and Jean-Pierre Boyer eventually aligned themselves with the black revolutionaries after it became clear that a recapture of Saint-Domingue by Napoleonic France would lead not only to the reestablishment of slavery, but also a curtailing of the rights of gens de couleur.
+Deep fissures existed between Mulattoes (numbering 27,000 in 1789) and Black slaves (numbering 500,000 in the same year), and the groups clashed in the first decade of the Haitian Revolution.
+Due to their smaller numbers, Mulattoes suffered disproportionate casualties, and some fled upon the victory of the enslaved faction.
+However, many Mulattoes—including notable figures such as Alexandre Pétion, André Rigaud, and Jean-Pierre Boyer—eventually aligned themselves with the Black revolutionaries after it became clear that a recapture of Saint-Domingue by Napoleonic France would lead not only to the reestablishment of slavery, but also a curtailing of the rights of gens de couleur.